 - Admire the gopuram over the entrance of Sri Mahamariamman Temple and step inside to see beautiful statues and religious artwork.
 Remember to dress modestly and take your shoes off!

 - Hunt for bargains along the bustling Petaling Street, a pedestrianised street market.
 Do be aware, however, that most goods are imitations.

 - Step into the Annexe Gallery alongside Central Market to see a variety of modern art.

-- Enjoy even more shopping along Kasturi Walk, a covered open-air market next to
+- Enjoy even more shopping along Kasturi Walk, a covered open-air market next to Central Market.

-  Central Market.

-  – Tour ornate Chinese temples and see locals praying and making merit.

-  Favourites include Kuan Yin Temple, which is dedicated to the Goddess of Mercy,

-  the large and elaborate Chan See Shu Yuen Temple, the revered Sin Sze Si Ya

-  Temple, and the Taoist Kuan Ti Temple, dedicated to the God of Literature and
+- Tour ornate Chinese temples.
+Favourites include Kuan Yin Temple, the large and elaborate Chan See Shu Yuen Temple, the revered Sin Sze Si Ya Temple, and the Taoist Kuan Ti Temple, dedicated to the God of Literature and War.

-  War.

 - Visit the sublime Jamek Sultan Abdul Samed Mosque.

 - Take a picture of the towering Dayabumi Complex, which features traditional Islamic designs.

 Bukit Bintang is a great place for those who love fancy malls and endless days of shopping.
 It also has plenty of bars, street food, restaurants, and entertainment options to suit diverse tastes.

 With such a youthful atmosphere, Bukit Bintang is easily the top Kuala Lumpur neighborhood for those looking to party hard.

 Best Airbnb in Bukit Bintang: 2 Bedroom Apartment @ One Bukit Ceylon